nikitavoloboev/data/life/death.md

 - [How to Live with Dying (2020)](https://theamericanscholar.org/how-to-live-with-dying/) ([HN](https://news.ycombinator.com/item?id=24880514))
 - [Near Death Experience Research Foundation](https://www.nderf.org/)
 - [The Leading Causes of Death in the US for 2020](https://jamanetwork.com/journals/jama/fullarticle/2778234)
+- [Empathy](https://www.empathy.com/) - Helping people navigate the journey after losing a loved one.